WingsLikeEagles/cdktf-docker/README.md

 `docker build -t cdktf-docker .`

 # Run the container
+Test it's working first by running the help command.
+`docker run --rm --name cdktf -i cdktf-docker:latest cdktf help`

-`docker run --rm --name cdktf -i cdktf-docker:latest cdktf convert --language python`
+Try a command like this (don't forget to map in a volume or pipe like the below example) - need to add instructions here `docker run --rm --name cdktf -i cdktf-docker:latest cdktf convert --language python`

 # Pip something in to the container